-Purpose: To take an inventory to pir practical improvement pro n point weaknesses and strengths, and to outline and agree upon a gram.
+Purpose: To take an inventory to pir practical improvement pro a point weaknesses and strengths, and to outline and agree upon a gram.
 Grading System: There are five categories u number one.
-They are gra nder each heading, beginning with the number five and ending with ded as follows: Point Scale: 60 - 57 = 10 56 - 53 = 9 52 - 49 = 8 48 - 45 = 7 44 - 41 = 6 40 - 37 = 5 36 - 33 = 4 32 - 29 = 2 28 & below = 0 Excellent Above Average Average Average Satisfactory Satisfactory Below Average Unsatisfactory Unsatisfactory 1.
+They are grad nder each heading, beginning with the number five and ending with ded as follows: Point Scale: 60 - 57 = 10 56 - 53 = 9 52 - 49 = 8 48 - 45 = 7 44 - 41 = 6 40 - 37 = 5 36 - 33 = 4 32 - 29 = 2 28 & below = 0 Excellent Above Average Average Average Satisfactory Satisfactory Below Average Unsatisfactory Unsatisfactory 1.
 Attendance: ng to work daily and conforming to clinic requirements (scheduled ting to clinic assignments on time.
 5 needed.
 Very prompt; reliable in a only when necessary.
-Usually present one time (Frequently late or absent (necessary). es.
+Usually present one time (2) Frequently late or absent (1) es.
 Consistently prompt and reliable; volunteers for overtime when ttendance.
 (Normal time 1 or 2 days missed; 1 or 2 tardies).
 Is absent 2 or 3 days missed; 2 or 3 tardies). more than 3 or 4 days missed or 3 tardies). with/without excuse (more than 4 day missed or 4 tardies).
 2. Personal Appearance e: Consider cleanliness, grooming, neatness and shoes.
 5. 4.
 3. 1.
 0. Comments: Meets published dress cod Meets basic uniform, but la Meets basic uniform, but la ofessional image, always well-groomed and careful about appearance. e completely and consistently. acks items such as name or student badge, markers, etc. ack aesthetics (wrinkled, stained, unwashed hair, hands etc.). isfactory, does not meet published dress code.
 3. Cooperation and Att itude: The ability to constructive cri work with others, share the workload and accept instruction or ticism.
 5. 4.
 3. 1.
 0. Comments: Highly enthusiastic and co Satisfactory, does what is a Sometimes accepts directi improvement. t of cooperation.
 Has potential to be a leader. operative, works will with others, positive attitude. expected. on in a manner showing displeasure, does not apply suggestions for we, indifferent to comments, has difficulty working with others.

-4. Professionalism and Ethics: Consider integrity, loyalty, impression the student makes on others and professional judgment.
+judgment.
 5. 4.
 3. 1.
-0. Comments: Above av Average erage impression, uses good judgment in stressful situations.
-Impression adheres to professional standards in an acceptable manner. es does not follow professional standards when dealing with others. attitude, rude, arrogant to patients, peers and staff technologists, uses poor professional 5.
-Initiative: 5.
+0. Comments: Conducts self in an ethical manner at all times, inspiring to others and impressive in professional performance.
+Above average impression, uses good judgment in stressful situations.
+Average impression adheres to professional standards in an acceptable manner.
+Sometimes does not follow professional standards when dealing with others.
+Negative attitude, rude, arrogant to patients, peers and staff technologists, uses poor professional judgment.
+5. Initiative: Ability to originate action in meeting objectives.
+Looks for thing to do, hard worker, self-directed, always productive.
 4. 3.
 1. 0.
-Comments: Looks for Consister Does assi ginate action in meeting objectives. thing to do, hard worker, self-directed, always productive. tly above average, need minimum supervision, uses time efficiently. gned work only, need to improve initiative. ne initiative, but occasionally needs to be prodded along. ork.
-6. Productivity: Output of sat isfactory work.
-5. 4.
-3. 1.
-0. Consister Complete Needs co work, always productive, consistently does more than required. atly completes work in an efficient, timely manner. s work in a reasonable amount of time. anstant urging to complete exams at an acceptable rate. completing assigned tasks.
-7. Quality of Work: Included positioning progress, room readiness, neatness, knowledge of protocol.
-5 Is exact, j can corre Usually a Careless, consistently competent, exceptionally high quality of performance in all phases of applications. precise, requires little correction, consistently above average.
-Recognizes mistakes and et them. ccurate, makes only the average number of mistakes. makes recurrent errors. equent errors, does not retain, disorganized.
+Consistently above average, need minimum supervision, uses time efficiently.
+Does assigned work only, need to improve initiative.
+Takes some initiative, but occasionally needs to be prodded along.
+Avoids work.
+6. Productivity: 5.
+4. 3.
+1. 0.
+Output of satisfactory work.
+Superior work, always productive, consistently does more than required.
+Consistently completes work in an efficient, timely manner.
+Completes work in a reasonable amount of time.
+Needs constant urging to complete exams at an acceptable rate.
+Slow in completing assigned tasks.
+Comments: 7.
+Quality of Work: Included positioning progress, room readiness, neatness, knowledge of protocol.
+5 Superior, consistently competent, exceptionally high quality of performance in all phases of practical applications.
+Is exact, precise, requires little correction, consistently above average.
+Recognizes mistakes and can correct them.
+Usually accurate, makes only the average number of mistakes.
+Careless, makes recurrent errors.
+Makes frequent errors, does not retain, disorganized.
+Comments: